-Edit, edit, edit.
+Proofread and edit.
 No matter whether you use a CV or resume, you need to thoroughly edit your document.
 Make sure there are no spelling or grammatical errors.

-Also make sure your format is uniform – for example, if you use bullet points in one job description, use bullet points in all your job descriptions.
+Make sure your format is uniform – for example, if you use bullet points in one job description, use bullet points in all your job descriptions.

 How to Write a Successful Resume

 - Choose the right format for your needs.
 Your industry, experience, and desired role will inform your choice of resume format – e.g. chronological, functional, or combination.
 See sample resumes, organized by occupation and industry, here.

 - Write for both robots and humans.
 Your resume needs to get past the Applicant Tracking System and grab the attention of the human being on the other end.
 These resume writing tips will help you craft a document that appeals to both software and the company's Human Resources department.

 - Know what to include and how to format the information.
 These sample CVs provide a helpful guide; this piece offers tips for writing your very first CV.

 - Choose an appropriate format.
 Make sure you choose a curriculum vitae format that is appropriate for the position you are applying for.
 If you are applying for a fellowship, for example, you won't need to include the personal information that may be included in an international CV.